 The California Department of Transportation (Caltrans) responded to VA's request for comment on the 2011 Draft EA (letter dated March 22, 2011).
 Caltrans noted that the 2011 EA did not include a detailed discussion of traffic-related impacts.
 At the time, the 2011 EA was being prepared to provide the director, VA Northern California Health Care System with the information to select a site location, so preparation of a detailed transportation impact analysis was deferred until VA selected its preferred site.
 In 2012, VA prepared a transportation impact analysis, addressing Caltrans' comments.
 Another transportation impacts analysis was completed in 2020.

-VA will continue coordination with all interested parties from the 2011 EA.
-VA will send coordination letters to the stakeholders listed in Chapter 9 informing them of the public review period for this Draft SEA.
+A Caltrans letter dated November 6, 2020, stated they had no comments on the Draft SEA or the transportation impact analysis.
+VA continued coordination with all interested parties from the 2011 EA by sending letters to the stakeholders listed in Chapter 9 informing them of the public review period for the Draft SEA.
+No additional comments were received.

-VA will publish a Notice of Availability in Fremont's East Bay Times newspaper and conduct a 30day public review period for the Draft SEA.
-VA will publish the Draft SEA on the VA website (www.cfm.va.gov/environmental/), during which time the 2011 EA will also be available as a companion document.
-Copies of all correspondence, comments received, and responses will be included in Appendix A.
+VA published a Notice of Availability in Fremont's East Bay Times newspaper on October 9, 10, and 11, 2020, initiating a 30-day public review period for the Draft SEA.
+VA published the Draft SEA on the VA website (www.cfm.va.gov/environmental/); the 2011 EA was also available as a companion document.
+No public comments were received on the Draft SEA.